What is wrong with the shoulder?

 What is the purpose of the surgery?

 Surgery is performed to suture the torn labrum back to the glenoid bone (labral repair).
 Sometimes, the biceps tendon is also damaged and needs repair (called a tenodesis).
+If you're wondering if it's time for you to get surgery, contact Dr. Gombera, today to schedule an appointment.

 What is the surgery like?